-Cancellation cover begins on the date your insurance starts
+Cancellation cover begins on the date the insurance starts

 From the date your insurance starts, you have cover under D.2 Cancelling or changing your journey before you leave (see page 44).
-You must choose the date your insurance starts.
-It can be the date you buy your policy or any other date before the start of your first journey.
+You don't need to choose when your cover starts.
+The date your insurance starts is the date and time you buy your policy.
+The rest of your cover starts when you leave on your journey.